lennyleadership/Devotional_Commentary_Bible/content.en/docs/020_Proverbs/Prov_20.md

 20:17 Bread of deceit is sweet to a man; but afterwards his mouth shall be filled with gravel.
 20:18 Every purpose is established by counsel: and with good advice make war.
 20:19 He that goeth about as a talebearer revealeth secrets: therefore meddle not with him that flattereth with his lips.
-20:20 Whoso curseth his father or his mother, his lamp shall be put out in obscure darkness.
+20:20 Whoso curseth his father or his mother, his lamp shall be put out in obscure darkness<label for="curseth" class="margin-toggle sidenote-number"></label><span class="sidenote">Subject: Family Relationship</span>.

 20:21 An inheritance may be gotten hastily at the beginning; but the end thereof shall not be blessed.
 20:22 Say not thou, I will recompense evil; but wait on the LORD, and he shall save thee.